 Likewise, she agrees with my actual point that there is no record of Jesus laughing, etc., and merely retorts that she can imagine Jesus did such things.
 That does not challenge anything I actually said.
 Nor does her perfectly valid claim that Jesus was not completely inhuman.
 What I actually claimed is that Jesus was depicted in the manner of someone inhuman, and only in the sense that a man with no sense of humor is "disturbing and inhuman."
 I did not claim that Jesus was depicted as devoid of all compassion or any other human virtue.
 So Sayers is arguing against a position I never maintained.

 Finally, I want to point out flaws in Musonius' character that separate him by far from Jesus.
-I'm not trying to denigrate one person in order to make another one look better.
-I'm simply going to point out one or two places where I believe Musonius is a bit unjustly harsh in his judgment, the sort of thing that we do not see in Jesus.
+Not to disparage one person to make another look better, but I want to point out where I believe Musonius is a bit unjustly harsh in his judgment, the sort of thing that we do not see in Jesus.

 The most important point I'd like to make is Musonius' statements after his exile.
 Having been exiled, he certainly felt pain and was unhappy with the situation, though he tries to mask it.
 However, in the process of masking this pain, he attacks others for somewhat ridiculous reasons.
 Musonius calls it stupid to be sad that one is exiled from his beloved city.
-(Lecture 9) He also tries to justify exile with various good things that have happened to exiled people - merely because he himself was exiled, or the like - to soften the horror for others.
-He also chastises those who do not speak up despite the fear of punishment such as death or beatings as cowardly.
+(Lecture 9) He also tries to justify exile with various good things that have happened to exiled people - merely because he himself was exiled, or the like - to soften the horror for others - and a bit of sour grapes.
+He chastises those who do not speak up despite the fear of punishment--death, beatings--as cowardly.
 Finally, when personally touched, and somewhat embarrassed by his exile, he calls those who do not like it stupid, just to somewhat placate himself.
-Not to mention that his exile analogy is unclear, and he is somewhat unclear as to the cause and cure of some people becoming evil after exiled, whereas if you're virtuous, you are noble in exile.
+Not to mention that his exile analogy is unclear, and he is somewhat unclear about the cause and cure of some people becoming evil after exiled, whereas if you're virtuous, you are noble in exile.

 We don't see such contradictory advice in Jesus, nor do we see Jesus lashing out at others when he is pressed by even more urgent matters than Musonius.
 For example, Jesus tells all the disciples that they would abandon him at his arrest.
 He gently admonishes Peter, saying he has prayed for him.
 Peter disagrees, saying he would gladly lay down his life for him.
 Jesus calmly tells him that he would betray him before the rooster crows, to which all the disciples continue to disagree that this would be so, which Jesus leaves alone.